mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 cat.
 Its tiny front paws and prehensile tail are all dexterous manipulators and the gecko pads on all four paws allow it to climb not only up walls but also across ceilings.
-It requires a Very Advanced Brain to control its natural- looking body and give it the quickness and sensory skills
+It requires a Very Advanced Brain to control its natural-looking body and give it the quickness and sensory skills

 Robot Hits Locomotion Speed TL Cost
 Ceiling Cat 4 Walker 8m 15 Cr360000